Category Archives: Somali

 somali restaurants columbus

-We have also enjoyed the lentil soup and the Somali chai.
-I don’t think a visit to Ginevra would be complete without the tea which has a wonderful mix of ginger and cardamon.
+I don’t think a visit to Ginevra would be complete without the Somali chai which has a wonderful mix of ginger and cardamon.
+Our tea came in a teapot to share.
 I would also recommend the Ginevra special juice, an intriguing mix of dates and milk but quite delicious.

 somali tea shop